Skip to main content

 Is it bone china, fine china, or porcelain?
 Find out with these tips

-Porcelain and bone china are two different types of ceramics that are very similar.
+If you’ve been looking into a china set for the perfect dinner table, you may wonder about the benefits of buying bone china vs. porcelain.
 You may have seen these types of dishes in your grandma’s house, or maybe you received some for your wedding.
-Or perhaps, you’re interested in hopping on the grand millennial trend, which incorporates these plates and dishes.
-In any case, knowing the differences in your dinnerware materials could influence your decision when it comes to using them in your home.
+Better yet, perhaps you’re interested in hopping on the grand millennial trend, which incorporates these plates and dishes.

-The short of it all is that both kinds of ceramics are very nice dinnerware usually used on special occasions.
-Whether you have your own or recently inherited some, you probably want to know what kind of dishes you have.
-Many people can’t tell the difference when it comes to bone china vs. porcelain just by looking at it, but there are some significant differences beyond what meets the eye.
-Here are the biggest differences and how you can tell them apart.
+Whether you’re buying your own or recently inherited some, you probably want to know what kind of dishes you have.
+Many people can’t tell the difference when it comes to bone china vs. porcelain just by looking, but there are some significant differences beyond what meets the eye.
+Here are the biggest variations.

 What is bone china, and what makes it unique?

 Bone china gets its name because it’s made with bone ash.
-Bone ash is precisely what it sounds like — animal bones — usually, cow bones, ground into an ash consistency.
+Bone ash is precisely what it sounds like — animal bones (usually cow bones) ground into an ash consistency.
 Bone china has a specific percentage of bone ash, generally between 30% and 45%, mixed into the other ingredients that can include quartz, kaolin (a type of clay), feldspar, ball clay, silica, and more.
 The mixture is then sculpted or molded into the desired shape and prepared for firing.

-Firing is the process that ceramics go through to harden them to be used for food and drink.
-Bone china is unique in that it can withstand being fired twice in the kiln, which is the oven used for firing ceramics.
 The first phase of firing causes the piece of bone china to shrink, and the second phase sets the glaze to the china so it becomes one.
 Typically, bone china is fired at a maximum temperature of 2,228 degrees Fahrenheit (1,220 degrees Celsius).

 What is porcelain?